expo/expo/.github/ISSUE_TEMPLATE.md

   Is this a feature request?
 Please vote or post it at https://expo.canny.io instead.
 -->

+### Attention

+  If you are unable to create a reproducible Snack example that demonstrates the bug/issue, please first post in our forums at https://forums.expo.io/ before opening an issue here!
+  (Unless the bug/issue pertains to a standalone, non-detached build)

 ### Environment

 <!-- In your terminal run `exp diagnostics` and paste the output here. -->